RutgersCSSystems/memthrottle/README.md

 # Tools based on HP's Quartz simulator to reduce DRAM bandwidth
 ### More documentation will be added soon.

-#### Note: Throttling using Quartz is only supported in Intel Haswell Architectures
+#### Note: Throttling using Quartz is only supported for Intel Haswell Architectures
 Step 1: Run the autocompile and install script
 ```
  cd